rds1983/EffectFarm/README.md

 EffectFarm is MonoGame/FNA framework to help compilation of many effects, where some may have multiple variants with different definitions.

 It consists of two parts:
-* efscriptgen.exe - a command line utility that compiles multiple variants of one effect according to provided config file in xml format.
+* efscriptgen.exe - a command line utility that generates batch scripts for compiling all effects in the specified folder.
-* EffectFarm - a library to consume result produced by efc.exe
+* EffectFarm - a class library to consume result produced by efc.exe

-# efc.exe
+# efscriptgen.exe
-## Obtaining
+## Installation
-The easiest way to obtain efc is to download it from [releases](https://github.com/rds1983/EffectFarm/releases).
+`dotnet tool install -g efscriptgen`

-## Compiling
+## Usage
 `efc.exe` requires two parameters: hlsl file and config file.

 Example usage: `efc.exe DefaultEffect.fx DefaultEffect.xml`